AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 # Overview {#overview}

 Enterprises have other applications and systems which have to be integrated with Learning Manager.
-Connectors are utilities that Help in performing data-based integrations such as importing data into Learning Manager from external  systems. &nbsp;It also performs exporting of data to external systems from Learning Manager.
+Connectors are utilities that Help in performing data-based integrations such as importing data into Learning Manager from external  systems.
+It also performs exporting of data to external systems from Learning Manager.

 Learning Manager provides Salesforce and FTP connectors.
 Using Salesforce connector, integration Administrators of an organization can integrate their Salesforce application with Learning Manager.
 As an integrator, you can also use FTP connector to auto import a set of users into your enterprise application.